F3Nation-Community/qsignups/README.md

   * Delete recurring events
   * Edit recurring events
   * Delete AOs and associated future events
-* Switching to weinke images being posted to specific channel (created by QSignups), just a text-based schedule in QSignups - In Progress
+* Switching to weinke images being posted to specific channel (created by QSignups), just a text-based schedule in QSignups
+  * May not end up doing this, Google Drive hosting should work going forward
 * Creation of monthly AO-specific weinkes, to be posted to AO channels at specified intervals and / or accessed via secondary menu
 * "Other" option for special event qualifiers with a free text input
   * Addition of programmable region-specific list for commonly used selections?
-* Support for events at the same time on the same date at the same AO
+* Support for events at the same time on the same date at the same AO - will require a change to the db structure
 * Integration of slackblast
 * Integration of welcomebot
 * Q resources menu (links to Q101, exicon, helpful tips)
   * Also beatdown wheel of fun
 * Upcoming Qs on home screen - add an Edit button to each
 * Site Q - have a way to store these in the table (even support for multiple Site Qs per AO?)
+* Optional missing backblast alerts
+* Upcoming region events listed on QSignups home page
+* Under the hood - code reorgnization

 Any other ideas you have are welcomed!
 Feel free to add an Issue with the tag 'enhancement'.